openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 In order to recognize faces the application needs a face database, or a gallery.
 The gallery is a folder with images of persons.
-Each image in the gallery can be of arbitrary size and should contain a tight crop of face.
-To obtain better results use images of square shapes.
+Each image in the gallery can be of arbitrary size and should contain a frontally-oriented face with decent quality.
+To obtain better results use images of square shapes and do not use tight crops of faces.
 Image file name is used as a person name during the visualization.
 Use the following name convention: `person_N_name.png` or `person_N_name.jpg`.

 ### Installation and dependencies

 The demo depends on:
-- OpenVINO library (R4)
+- OpenVINO library (R5)
 - Python (any of 2.7+ or 3.4+, which is supported by OpenVINO)
 - NumPy (>=1.11.0)
 - SciPy (>=1.1.0)